About the Journal

 Research – in Progress

-The paper limit should be between 1800-2000 words with maximum permissible two illustrations (figure/table).
-The items of manuscript should include: (1) Abstracts limited to 100 words; (2) have the choice of including Methodology section.
+The paper limit should be within 3000 words with maximum permissible three illustrations (figure/table).
+The items of manuscript should include: (1) Abstracts limited to 200 words; (2) have the choice of including Methodology section.
 However, the article must properly inform about the key methods/ procedures in the introduction; (3) Results and Discussion may be combined into a single section.
 Research in Progress section will follow the general guidelines of Research papers.

 Opinion articles relevant to newer developments/issues that would be of significance to present development of the field (between 1200 to 1500 words).
 Papers addressing development in areas of research that have implications for scientometric studies will be encouraged.
 Abstract, Keywords and Methodology are not required for publishing in this category.
 Commentary section will follow the general guidelines of Research papers.